What does Project Kindy do and where?

-Recent years of harsh droughts and destructive floods have worsened the extreme poverty suffered by people in Malawi, and other African countries, and children are amongst the most vulnerable.
+Malawi is one of the poorest countries on earth with a GDP of $500AUD per person.
+COVID19 and years of harsh droughts and destructive floods have worsened the extreme poverty suffered by people in Malawi, and other African countries and children are amongst the most vulnerable.

-The work of Project Kindy aims to help nourish children with daily nutritious lunches and early years education with a focus on language and social skills development.
+The work of Project Kindy aims to help nourish children with daily nutritious lunches and early years education which gives the gift of ‘school readiness’, meaning the children are more likely to succeed at primary school and beyond.
 Drawing on decades of experience, the Canossian Sisters have built sustainable, community-centred kindergartens in remote areas, serving the poor with respect and dignity.

 “So God created humankind in his image, in the image of God he created them; male and female he created them.”
 Genesis 1:27

 “In everything do to others as you would have them do to you; for this is the law and the prophets.”
 Matthew 7:12